This fashion brand concept is birthed out of an experimental film I made in response to Trump’s presidency.

 It takes place in bubbled cities acting as sustainable ecosystems built on the ruins of America.

-The film follows the mosquitolamb, an animal that reflects the dualities of mankind.
+The film follows the mosquitolamb, a biomorphic creature that reflects the dualities of mankind.

 Experimental Film - Mosquitolamb 2017

 In order to translate this idealistic world to our own, I created a fashion collection living by the standards of this sustainable utopia.
 By addressing the second most polluting industry after oil, and using this world as an example, the clothing will create something palpable to strive towards.

 The style is a mixture of proper and eccentric, using inspiration from high and misfit fashion to make it something desirable to the monetary driven groups our current social hierarchy creates.
 This clothing and merchandise introduces ideas of human-nature collaboration through material usage and prop significance while staying true to the playfulness of the illustrative world.

 In some of the few first outfits we see a water backpack shaped like a mosquiotlamb where one drinks water from it’s snout.